 Reinforcing her image, she posed topless for the cover of the October 12 issue of Rolling Stone and for one of various covers for her album Bangerz, out October 8.
 Cyrus also shed her clothes in the music video track of the song Wrecking Ball.

 'Something that nobody was ready for'

 The hour-long documentary was shot over about three months before and shortly after the VMAs.
-We Can't Stop, and in rehearsals.
+It follows Cyrus at home in Los Angeles with her dogs, during appearances to promote We Can't Stop, and in rehearsals.